What are IP ratings? Why is it relevant to lighting your bathroom?

 So what does all this mean in terms of lighting your bathroom safely?

 - Bathroom Zone 1 is the area either inside the shower cubicle or that directly above the bathtub (to a height of 2.25 metres).
-These are areas that will typically be subjected to multi-directional splashes and so would require a rating of at least IPX4, though if they are likely to be cleaned with focused washer jets then a rating of IPX5 is advised.
+These are areas that will typically be subjected to multi-directional splashes and so would require a rating of at least IPX4.
+If this area is likely to be cleaned with focused washer jets then a rating of IPX5 is advised.

-Anything outside these areas does not require a fitting with a specific IP rating, though it is advised that any enclosure used inside a bathroom should have a rating at least comparable to those above, as the presence of steam in generally humid environments can at the very least cause light fittings to fail, even when the actual risk of danger is negated.
+Anything outside these areas does not require a fitting with a specific IP rating.
+However, it is advised that any enclosure used inside a bathroom should have a rating at least comparable to those above.
+This is because the presence of steam in generally humid environments can cause light fittings to fail, even when the actual risk of danger is negated.